lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

  - RUN short example using Nextflow and the `blastn` tool, running in Docker on a custom GCE VM image - [link](https://medium.com/@lynnlangit/cloud-native-hello-world-for-bioinformatics-7831aecc8d1a)
  - USE Nextflow pipelines with other cloud vendors: AWS - [link](https://www.nextflow.io/docs/latest/awscloud.html)
  - FIND and run example Nextflow bioinformatics pipelines (such as one for 'rnaseq jobs') at the `nf-core` site - [link](https://nf-co.re/rnaseq/)
- - MONITOR running Nextflow pipelines using the visual `Nextflow Tower` tool - [link](https://tower.nf/)
+ - MONITOR running Nextflow pipelines using the visual `Seqera Nextflow Tower` tool - [link](https://tower.nf/)
  - REGISTER Nextflow workflows for distribution and reuse in the [Dockstore](https://docs.dockstore.org/en/stable/getting-started/getting-started-with-nextflow.html) genomics workflow registry
     - Note that Nextflow (NF) on Dockstore is a bit different from CWL or WDL.
     - Instead of having one workflow descriptor file, Nextflow with Dockstore uses two different kinds of files: A config file, `nextflow.config` and a descriptor file, generally called, `main.nf`.